holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_functions/03_scratch_functions/lesson_plan_day_2.md

     - Functions
     - PRIMM money calculator
     - PRIMM "ah one ah" program
+    - FIXME: I don't really like these problems
 - What is a function?
     - Input/output
 - Do an example together: